BOTOX® for Hyperhidrosis

 About 10 – 30 min

 For those suffering from severe underarm sweating – a condition that is clinically referred to as hyperhidrosis – BOTOX® injections in New Jersey can help.
 The FDA has approved BOTOX to treat hyperhidrosis when antiperspirants or other medications fail.
 The Dermatology Group offers this alternative treatment for those who want to be free from the physical discomfort and emotional embarrassment caused by excessive sweating.

 In order to begin your treatment in New Jersey with BOTOX, you must first meet with one of our board-certified physicians.
-Schedule your appointment online or call (973) 571-2121 to find out more.
-The Dermatology Group provides 24-hour on-call service and offers extended hours for convenient scheduling.
+If you have additional questions or would like to speak with one of our board-certified dermatologists, call (973) 571-2121 .

 Understanding Your Treatment